m-labs/artiq/doc/manual/drtio.rst

 RTIO outputs
 ++++++++++++

-Controlling a remote RTIO output involves placing the RTIO event into the FIFO of the remote device.
-The core device maintains a cache of the space available in each channel FIFO of the remote device.
+Controlling a remote RTIO output involves placing the RTIO event into the buffer of the destination.
+The core device maintains a cache of the buffer space available in each destination.
 If, according to the cache, there is space available, then a packet containing the event information (timestamp, address, channel, data) is sent immediately and the cached value is decremented by one.
-If, according to the cache, no space is available, then the core device sends a request for the space available in the remote FIFO and updates the cache.
-The process repeats until at least one FIFO entry is available for the event, at which point a packet containing the event information is sent as before.
+If, according to the cache, no space is available, then the core device sends a request for the space available in the destination and updates the cache.
+The process repeats until at least one remote buffer entry is available for the event, at which point a packet containing the event information is sent as before.

 Detecting underflow conditions is the responsibility of the core device; should an underflow occur then no DRTIO packet is transmitted.
 Sequence errors are handled similarly.